luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const std::uint64_t &correction_factor() const noexcept;
 ```

-: Returns a constant reference to the correction factor.
+Usage: Returns a constant reference to the correction factor.
 This is only needed when using the BGV encryption scheme.

 <br>